DimitriPalmer22/Studio-Docs/Projects/Summer Project/Playtest Survey.md

 # Mechanics

+Feedback on the game's mechanics and how they can be presented to the

 - Were there any mechanics that seemed unclear or were poorly explained?
 - Was there ever a mechanic that felt *pointless*?
 - Did your progression through the game feel satisfying?
 Did you feel like you were rewarded enough for your efforts?
 Did you feel like the upgrades you received were meaningful?